Ben Stokes broke Kiwi hearts - now he's up for New Zealander of Year

-The English cricketer who broke a nation's heart has among early nominations for the New Zealander of the Year Award.
+The English cricketer who broke a nation's heart is among early nominations for the New Zealander of the Year Award.

 Stokes, who moved to England when he was 12 with his parents, proved to be England's match-winner in Monday's Cricket World Cup final, smashing 92 runs during the dramatic win which has left Kiwi cricket fans and players heartbroken.

-Prior to his nomination being confirmed, British PM contender Boris Johnson also stated that he would hand a Duke title to Stokes.
+Prior to his nomination being confirmed, British PM contender Boris Johnson also promised he would knight Stokes.

 "Interesting, too, to see some character having a bob each way: we also received nominations for England's hero, Ben Stokes.